 There is a whole list of studies that have found a positive relationship between higher summer temperatures and poor mental health across the spectrum.
 Ranging from an increase in A&E (emergency department) visits and suicide attempts (Mullins and White, 2019).

 The steps mentioned here (and others) can help mitigate the risks of hot weather, with the first one being awareness of these risks.
-Risks that will get worth with climate change.
+Risks that will get worse with climate change.
 So, check in on the people you know who have mental health issues.
 And for any mental health and health professionals reading this article, make sure you warn patients on psychiatric medications that their medication might increase their risk of heat-related illness or death (Christenson, Geiger, and Anderson, 2013).

 As always, leave your feedback in the comments section below.
 Also, please share your experiences with managing your mental health during hot summers in the comments section below as well.
 Don’t forget, if you want to stay up-to-date with my blog, then sign up for my newsletter below.
 Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.